You are viewing the global institutional website

 Impact must be measured before it is claimed.

-The final document will be published when the first operating cycle generates verifiable evidence, validated data and documented limitations.
+The final document will be published when the first operating cycles generate verifiable evidence, validated data and documented limitations.